Matre5/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Display the last ten lines of a file
  Displaying the first 10 lines
  Display the third line of the file iacta
+ Creating a file and putting a content inside